ADD-ONS / MEDICATION / ANTICOAGULANT THERAPY

 • canceling the effect of fondaparinux is difficult, as with LMWH, because a specific antidote is not available

-• in cases of fondaparinux-related hemorrhage, consider coagulation factors supplementation (limited clinical data) → neutralization of anticoagulant effect
+• in cases of fondaparinux-related hemorrhage, consider coagulation factors supplementation (limited clinical data) → Neutralization of anticoagulant effect

 Monitoring